shrestaz/text-generation-machine-learning/README.md

-## Machine learning project for text generation of ❄ &amp; 🔥
+## Machine learning project for text generation with RNN

-This project is created following this tutorial: [How to Generate Your Own Wikipedia Articles (LIVE)](https://www.youtube.com/watch?v=ZGU5kIG7b2I)

 ------
 To develop and/or run: